MicrosoftDocs/winrt-api/windows.ui.xaml.input/findnextelementoptions_xyfocusnavigationstrategyoverride.md

 ## -description
 Gets or sets the focus navigation strategy used to identify the best candidate element to receive focus.

-Equivalent **WinUI 2 API for UWP**: [Microsoft.UI.Xaml.Input.FindNextElementOptions.XYFocusNavigationStrategyOverride](/windows/winui/api/microsoft.ui.xaml.input.findnextelementoptions.xyfocusnavigationstrategyoverride).
+Equivalent **WinUI 2 API for UWP**: [Microsoft.UI.Xaml.Input.FindNextElementOptions.XYFocusNavigationStrategyOverride](/windows/winui/api/microsoft.ui.xaml.input.findnextelementoptions.xyfocusnavigationstrategyoverride) (for WinUI in the [Windows App SDK](/windows/apps/windows-app-sdk/), see the **[Windows App SDK namespaces](/windows/windows-app-sdk/api/winrt/)**).

 ## -property-value
 The focus navigation strategy.